-Community Outreach: Maintaining an active presence in the community through sharing time and resources is a core value at DC Water.
+Community Outreach: DC Water was able to assist 50% more customers in 2022 compared to the previous fiscal year.
+Maintaining an active presence in the community through sharing time and resources is a core value at DC Water.
 Employees participate in meetings and community events throughout the District; invite the public to the BPAWWTP and new headquarters building; and provide hands-on-lessons, field trips and environmental education events to more than 2,000 students in our service area during the school year.
 DC Water seeks to educate and support its customers as stewards of the environment.